ameier38/andrewmeier.dev/posts/2020-02-29-personal-cluster.md

 comments: true
 ---

-At work we run [Kubernetes](https://kubernetes.io/) to manage our workloads.
-For the unfamiliar, Kubernetes (or k8s for short) is a container (read: virtual machine) orchestration system which makes it easy to securely and reliably run services.
+[Kubernetes](https://kubernetes.io/) is a great tool for managing workloads, which could be a web server, chron job, API, etc. For the unfamiliar, Kubernetes (or k8s for short) is a container (read: virtual machine) orchestration system which makes it easy to securely and reliably run services.
-To run Kubernetes you need physical servers, or nodes as they are called in k8s land.
-Physical services must be purchased, either by renting from your favorite cloud provider (AWS, Azure, GCP, etc.) or buying and running your own.
+To run Kubernetes you need physical servers, which must be purchased, either by renting from your favorite cloud provider (AWS, Azure, GCP, etc.) or buying and running your own.

 Running Kubernetes in the cloud has become much easier in the last couple years with tools such as AWS EKS, GCP GKE, or Azure AKS among others.
 While they make